TrellixVulnTeam/DevNotes_41HG/08_DataStructuresAndAlgorithms/Algorithms.md

   - Algorithms are a way to use water of bucket for some meaningful purpose.
   - Data structures :- linked list , queue , stack , tree , heaps e.t.c. the buckets of representing data.
   - Algorithms :- kruskals , prims , sorting , djkstra , Huffman e.t.c. to use data from these buckets to do some meaningful tasks.

+# Algorithm
+- Clearly defined problem statement, input and output
+- The steps in the algorithm need to be in a very specific order
+- The steps also need to be distinct
+- The alogorithm should produce a result
+- The algorithm should complete in a infinite amount of time

+Correctness
+- A algorithm should take a input to a given a problem and produce a ouput.
+- Algorithm -> input --> Problem --> Output

+Efficiency
+- Also known as Time complexity
+-

 # What is BigO